unipartdigital/workflows_engine/docs/source/primitives.rst

     }

 There is no requirement for each iteration object to have the same type(structure).
-Although you have to deal with the consequences if you choose for them not to be.
+Although you have to deal with the consequences if you choose for them to differ.

 Schema
 ------